-Social events with alcohol may not be scheduled when classes are not in session, including new student orientation, reading days and final exam periods.
-Additionally, events with alcohol are not permitted until the conclusion of the Drop/Add period at the beginning of each semester and after the last day of classes at the end of each semester.
+Social events with alcohol may not be scheduled when classes are not in session, including during new student orientation, reading days, and final exam periods.
+Additionally, events with alcohol are not permitted until the conclusion of the Drop/Add period at the beginning of each semester nor after the Saturday before the last week of classes at the end of each semester.
 Catered events requiring a liquor license and/or outdoor events involving amplified sound require approval by the University at least three weeks in advance of the event, regardless of the time of night or day for which it is scheduled.